ph4ntom5/ph4ntom5/README.md

 Web designer and Webflow developer
 --------------------------------

-*   🌍  I'm based in Copenhagen,Denmark
+*   🌍  I'm based in Riga,Latvia
 *   ✉️  You can contact me at [hello@tomsweb.site](mailto:hello@tomsweb.site)
 *   🧠  I'm learning Webflow Development, SwipperJS, and GSAP.
 *   🤝  I'm open to collaborating on part-time or full-time Front-End and Design projects.